 Under the FMA, the budget papers mainly relate to the general government sector whereas the mid-year and annual financial reports include both the whole of state and general government sector as required by the accounting standards.
-A comprehensive list of agencies, identified by sector, that submit financial data for consolidation into the State's key financial publications can be found in Note 9.9 of the 2019-20 Financial Report.
+For a comprehensive list of agencies, identified by sector, that submit financial data for consolidation into the State's key financial publications, refer to Note 9.9 of the Annual Financial Report, on the DTF website: www.dtf.vic.gov.au/state-financial-report-inc-quarterly-financial-report-no-4

-3 The System of National Accounts 2008 was released under the auspices of the Commission of the European Communities, the International Monetary Fund, the Organisation for Economic Cooperation and Development, the United Nations and the World Bank.
+&lt;sup>3 The System of National Accounts 2008 was released under the auspices of the Commission of the European Communities, the International Monetary Fund, the Organisation for Economic Cooperation and Development, the United Nations and the World Bank.